Tech Made Simple

 How to Prevent Spam Callers From Leaving Voicemail

-by on September 15, 2023
+by Josh Kirschner on September 15, 2023

 Updated on 9/15/2023 with the latest instructions for blocking spam calls for Android and iOS, the best spam-blocking apps, and pricing for spam-blocking services.

-Blocking of spam callers has gotten better, with all major carriers implementing STIR/SHAKEN (more on that below) and other carrier-based methods of preventing spam callers before they ever ring on your phone.
+Blocking of spam callers has gotten better, with all major carriers implementing STIR/SHAKEN (more on that below) and other methods of preventing spam call before they ever ring on your phone.
 But even with the newest technologies, it's clear from comments from our readers and my own experience that plenty of spam callers are still getting through.
 And if you don't answer those calls, they'll fill up your mailbox with sketchy messages about your car warranty or vacation club offers.

 Smartphone showing an alert that the incoming call is a scam.